-In the construction industry, there are two different types of bidding processes; public and private.
+In the construction industry, there are two types of bidding processes; public and private.
 As Clearwater construction attorneys, we know how beneficial it is for contractors to understand the difference between these two types of projects before getting involved with a bid.

 Private Bidding Projects